CoffeeBeansLabs/notif-engine/README.md

 * **Easy notification sending** — Send `email` | `push` through supported providers and update the status in your data store.
 Currently supports [Amazon Simple Email Service](https://aws.amazon.com/ses/) for emails and [OneSignal](https://onesignal.com/) for push notifications.

+* **Multi lingual template support** — Define templates in multiple languages and use them.

 * **MIT license** — Use it like you want.

 ## How to use